stevao-andrade/SIN5014/README.md

 The main references used on the development of this project can be found at:

 GONZALEZ, RAFAEL C. e WOODS, RICHARD E.; Digital image processing.
 Massachusets: Addison-Wesley, 1993.
 716p.

+This project was created using Eclipse.
+In order to use it, import as a Maven project.